 - Receive a syllabus by the first day of class. - Rely upon a syllabus once a course is started.
 An instructor may only change marks' assignments by following the University Assessment and Grading Practices Policy provision 1.3. - Refuse to use turnitin.com (you must be offered an alternative form of submission). - Have access to your instructor for consultation during a course or follow up with the department chair if the instructor is unavailable. - Ask the person who marked your term work for a re-evaluation if you feel it was not fairly graded.
 You have up to one month from the date of return of the item to inquire about the mark.
-If you are not satisfied with a re-evaluation, you may appeal to the instructor in charge of the course if the instructor did not mark the work.
+If you are not satisfied with a reevaluation, you may appeal to the instructor in charge of the course if the instructor did not mark the work.
 If your work is remarked, you must accept the resulting mark.
 You may only appeal a mark beyond the instructor if the term work was worth at least 20% of the course mark. - Receive at least one significant mark (15% for H courses, 25% for Y courses) before the last day you can drop a course for H courses, and the last day of classes in the first week of January for Y courses taught in the Fall/Winter terms. - Submit handwritten essays so long as they are neatly written. - Have no assignment worth 100% of your final grade. - Not have a term test worth 25% or more in the last two weeks of class. - Retain intellectual property rights to your research. - Receive all your assignments once graded. - View your final exams.
 To see a final exam, you must submit an online Exam Reproduction Request within 6 months of the exam.
 There is a small non-refundable fee. - Privacy of your final grades. - Arrange for representation from Downtown Legal Services (DLS), a representative from the UTM Students' Union (UTMSU), and/or other forms of support if you are charged with an academic offence.

-Course Outline

-Date Topic Assignments

-September 6 Part 1.
-Introduction

-Chapter 1 (text); Caspi et al., 2002, Science, 297, 851-854

-September 13 Part 2.
-Piagetian theories of development Assignment 1 due

-Chapter 2 (text)

-September 20 Information processing theories of development

-Chapter 3 (text)

-September 27 Sociocultural theories of development Assignment 2 due

-Chapter 4 (text); Miller et al., 1995, Psychological Science, 6(1), 55-

-60

-October 4 Part 3.
-Perceptual development

-Chapter 5 (text); Mondloch et al., 1999, Psychological Science, 12(4),

-323-328

-October 18 (October 11 - university closed) Assignment 3 due

-Midterm Test

-October 25 Language development

-Chapter 6 (text)

-November 1 Memory development Assignment 4 due

-Chapter 7 (text); Hayne & Jack, 2011, Cognitive Science, 2(2), 136-

-145

-November 8 Development of social cognition & moral development

-Chapter 9 (text); Craig, 1974, Educational Theory, 2, 121-129

-November 15 Problem solving Assignment 5 due

-Chapter 10 (text)

-November 22 Adolescent cognitive development

-Beck, 2010, Development Through the Lifespan, 383-390

-November 29 Cognitive development in adulthood Assignment 6 due

-Reading to be distributed in class
+Course Outline Date Topic Assignments May 8 Part 1.
+Introduction Chapter 1 (text); Caspi et al., 2002, Science, 297, 851-854 May 10 Part 2.
+Piagetian theories of development Assignment 1 due Chapter 2 (text) Information processing theories of development May 15 Chapter 3 (text) Sociocultural theories of development May 18 Assignment 2 due Chapter 4 (text); Miller et al., 1995, Psychological Science, 6(1), 55-60 Part 3.
+Perceptual development May 22 Chapter 5 (text); Mondloch et al., 1999, Psychological Science, 12(4), 323-328 May 24 Midterm Test Assignment 3 due Language development May 29 Chapter 6 (text) May 31 Memory development Assignment 4 due Chapter 7 (text); Hayne & Jack, 2011, Cognitive Science, 2(2), 136-145 Development of social cognition & moral development June 5 Chapter 9 (text); Craig, 1974, Educational Theory, 2, 121-129 June 7 Problem solving Assignment 5 due Chapter 10 (text) Adolescent cognitive development June 12 Beck, 2010, Development Through the Lifespan, 383-390 Cognitive development in adulthood June 14 Assignment 6 due Reading to be distributed in class